DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 - number_of_bags = PositiveSmallIntegerField - baggage allowance as requested by the passenger
 - departure_time = CharField(4 characters) - Standard Time of Departure e.g. **0800**
 - arrival_time = CharField((4 characters) - Standard Time of Departure e.g. **0945**
-- remarks = TextField - Remarks added to the Booking
+- remarks = TextField - Remarks and SSRs added to the Booking

 #### Passenger Model